h3imdall/ftp-remote-edit/README.md

 ## Package preferences

 - `Tree View` - `Open On Startup` - Open the view automatically when atom starts.
-- `Tree View` - `Open In Atom Dock` - Open the view as tab in atom dock instead of panel.
-Only available from Atom 1.17.0
-- `Tree View` - `Show On Right Side` - Show the view on the right side of the editor instead of the left.
 - `Tree View` - `Allow Pending Pane Items` - Allow items to be previewed without adding them to a pane permanently.
 - `Tree View` - `Hide Ignored Files` - Don't show items matched by the `Ignored Names` core config setting.
-- `Tree View` - `Show Hidden Files` - Force FTP Server to show hidden files (e.g. htaccess)
 - `Tree View` - `Sort Folders Before Files` - When listing directory items, list subdirectories before listing files.
 - `Tree View` - `Sort Servers By Name` - When listing servers items, list servers by name rather than by host.
 - `Tree View` - `Auto Reveal Active File` - Auto reveal the current active file on the tree view.